sheyijojo/Docker_CERT/8-kubernetes/9-loadbalancer.md

 Being on a cloud platform like GCP, AWS ....

-You could leverage the bative load balancer of that cloud platform..
+You could leverage the native load balancer of that cloud platform..

-Kubernetes has support for integrating tiwht the ALB of certain cloud platform
+Kubernetes has support for integrating with the ALB of certain cloud platform
 ```

-## Demo - Deploy voting app on Kubernetes